-In accordance with IFRS Nordea does not consolidate SPEs' assets and liabilities beyond its control.
+In accordance with IFRS, Nordea does not consolidate SPEs' assets and liabilities beyond its control.
 In order to determine whether Nordea controls a SPE or not, Nordea has to make judgements about risks and rewards and assesses the ability to make operational decisions for the SPE in question.
 Factors included in the assessment are whether the activities of the SPE are being in substance conducted on Nordea's behalf or if Nordea has in substance the decision making powers, the rights to obtain the majority of the benefits or the majority of the residual- or ownership risks.
 Nordea consolidates all SPEs where Nordea has retained the majority of the risks and rewards.
 For the SPEs that are not consolidated the rationale is that Nordea does not have any significant risks or rewards on these assets and liabilities.
+At year end 2008, the Nordea Group is the sponsor of some SPEs.
 Nordea offers a secondary market in notes issued by some of these SPEs and occasionally buys back financial instruments from the external counterparts.
-More information on the different SPEs can be in the Capital Adequacy and Risk Management Report for the Nordea Group, section 7.3.
-Collateralised Mortgage Obligations Denmark A/S and Kalmar
+More information on the different SPEs can be in the Capital Adequacy and Risk Management